 The American Lung Association strongly supports efforts on the national, state and local levels to increase taxes on cigarettes and tobacco products.
 Increasing tobacco taxes can:

-• Keep kids from starting to smoke
+• Keep kids from starting to use tobacco products

 • Help adults to quit